-The Indiana General Assembly authorized the formation of Randolph County in 1818, naming it for the North Carolina, home of many of the area’s Quaker settlers.
+The Indiana General Assembly authorized the formation of Randolph County in 1818, naming it for Randolph County in North Carolina, once home to many of the area’s Quaker settlers.

 Randolph County is a place with a long and unique history.
 This history continues to shape the community’s values and way of life.